FAQ's: What accessories do I need with cloth nappies?

 Wednesday, 24 March 2010 | Admin

 If you're new to the world of cloth nappies it can all seem a bit daunting.
-So many nappies do choose from, all-in-ones, two part systems, bamboo, cotton, micro-fibre - it's hard to know where to start!
+So many nappies do choose from, all-in-ones, two part systems, cotton, microfibre or bamboo cloth nappies - it's hard to know where to start!

-This is pretty much a must-have (although I did meet a lady at one of the Baby Shows who wrapped her nappies up and checked them at the bottom of the stairs until she had a wash going on!!!)
-You need a decent sized nappy bucket to hold at least a couple of days worth of nappies (or up to 12 / 14).
+This is pretty much a must-have (although I did meet a lady at one of the Baby Shows who wrapped her nappies up and chucked them at the bottom of the stairs until she had a wash going on!!!)
+All of the options above are large enough to hold at least a couple of days worth of nappies (or up to 12 / 14).